polterguy/polterguy.github.io/documentation/magic.lambda.mssql/index.md

 All of the slots in this project are documented in the documentation for the _"magic.data.common"_ project.
 If you replace the **[data.xxx]** or **[sql.xxx]** slots with **[mssql.xxx]**, you will use the SQL Server specific slots, instead of the generic, and/or polymorphistic slots.

-Hence, please refer to the documentation for _"magic.data.common"_ to read the documentation for this project.
+Hence, please refer to the documentation for _"magic.data.common"_ to see the complete documentation for this project.

 ## Project website